 Just get rid of them because they got in the way.

-And don't want their values and their property to be devalued by the presence of such scum.
+Course, it's Democrats and Tiburon and Jeppaquittick who don't want these people anywhere near them and don't want their values and their property to be devalued by the presence of such scum.

-And yet, Democrats claim it's people like you and me, folks, who wish to disrespect, dishonor, ignore harm, hurt, damage the poor, the hungry, the thirsty, the infirm, the disinfirm, the dysentery, the elderly, and the disabled.
+And yet, Democrats claim it's people like you and me, folks, who wish to disrespect, dishonor, ignore, harm, hurt, damage the poor, the hungry, the thirsty, the infirm, the disinfirm, the dysentery, the elderly, and the disabled.

-But the piece de resistance.
+But the piece des résistance.

 These folk are worse.